Drake Bulldogs: History

 Drake University began its athletics program in 1893 with football, baseball, and men's track.
 The men's basketball program began in 1906.
 In 1907, Drake joined the Missouri Valley Conference, having previously played as an independent.
 The teams were known as "The Drakes" until 1908, when John L. Griffith, the newly appointed football coach, brought English Bulldogs to the sidelines of games, prompting Des Moines Register sports editor Art Gordon to dub the teams "the Bulldogs".
-Drake's current live mascot, Griff, is named for Griffith as a result.
+Drake's live mascot, Griff, is named for Griffith as a result.

 Griffith was later instrumental in another major component of Drake athletics when he organized the first Drake Relays in 1910.
 The Relays moved to Drake Stadium when it opened in 1925.

 Drake played the first-ever night game at Soldier Field in 1930, falling to Oregon 14-7.